Home > Expeditions > Wild Scotland

 On Staffa, we hope to have the chance to explore Fingals Cave, where the melodious sound of waves crashing against towering basalt pillars inspired Mendelssohnns Hebridean Overture.
 We may enter the cave in Zodiacs, or clamber ashore to walk into the mouth of the cave.
 On shore we will also find Puffins in abundance.

-The rugged Isle of Skye, named after the Norse word for ‘cloud’, is a hikers’ paradise.
-It is a centre of Gaelic culture and some islanders still speak the language.
-The wildlife, history, geology and beautiful scenery make it one of our favourite islands to explore.
 We hope to make the following landings: The Cuillin Hills have earned a reputation as Britain’s most untamed and challenging mountains.
 The rocky jagged Black Cuillins attract rock climbers.
 The smoother conical granite peaks of the Red Cuillins are crowned with heather.
 We may land at Loch Scavaig in the heart of the Cuillins and take a short hike, perhaps to Loch Coruisk, for spectacular views and get a glimpse of the range’s grandeur.
 Keener hikers may be able to venture further afield, weather permitting.
 Meanwhile kayakers may paddle around Loch Scavaig, into Loch Coruisk.
 They may explore the island of Soay and an abandoned shark fishing station – all against the backdrop of classic views of the Cuillins.

-Days 5-7 Outer Hebrides
+Days 5-7 Outer Hebrides & Orkneys

 From the Inner Hebrides we make our way to the Outer Hebrides – also known as the Western Isles – that stretch for 209 kilometres (128 miles) and look out on their western side to the Atlantic Ocean.
 Our first stop is at the Isle of Lewis, the largest and northern-most island in the Outer Hebrides.
 We plan to make a stop at Callanais, where archaeology buffs will be keen to see the fascinating group of Standing Stones, dating from around 3,000 BCE.
-Nearby we may visit Bostadh House, a remarkable reconstruction of an Iron Age dwelling tucked away just above a beautiful white beach.

 Orkney’s archipelago of 70 windswept islands, 10 kilometres / 6 miles north of the Scottish mainland, a rich tapestry of archaeology, history and wildlife awaits.
 We follow the passage of time—from 5,000-year-old World Heritage Neolithic sites, past relics from Vikings and reminders of World War II occupation—to present day crofting communities.
 Imposing sea cliffs teem with seabirds and cliff top paths beckon the keen hikers among us.
 Our kayakers use paddle-power to explore sections of Orkney’s fascinating coastline.

+Discover the rich history in Kirkwall, capital of the Orkney Islands.
+Initial impressions are misleading, as the harbour area looks modern, but the narrow winding streets and lanes of the old town, which have remained relatively unchanged over the centuries are appealing.
 Everything west of Kirkwall is known as West Mainland, an area of rich farmland, rolling hills and moorland, with dramatic cliffs along the Atlantic coastline.
 Some of the main archaeological attractions we may see include the standing Stones of Stenness, the Ring of Brodgar, and the chambered tombs of Maes Howes that to this day still have unresolved mysteries.
-One of the mainland’s main attractions is Skara Brae, the best-preserved Stone-Age village in northern Europe, located in the spectacular white sands of the Bay of Skaill.
-Revealed in 1850 after a storm below away the dunes, the site dates from approximately 5,000 years ago and was occupied for about 600 years, showing a unique picture of the lifestyle of the original inhabitants.

-Day 12 Aberdeen
+Day 12 Disembark in Aberdeen

-Note: At the conclusion of the voyage, we recommend booking flights departing after 12.00 pm on the day of disembarkation in case there are delays.
+Note: At the conclusion of the voyage, we recommend booking flights departing after12.00 pm on the day of disembarkation in case there are delays.

 Inclusions

-- Half-day tour in Edinburgh followed by a transfer to Troon, on Day 2
+- Half-day tour in Edinburgh followed by a transfer to Troon, on Day 2.

-- Onboard accommodation during voyage including daily cabin service
+- Onboard accommodation during voyage including daily cabin service.

-- All meals, snacks, tea and coffee during voyage
+- All meals, snacks, tea, coffee, soft drinks and juices during voyage.

-- Beer, house wine and soft drinks with dinner
+- Beer and house wine with dinner.

-- Captain’s Farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages
+- Captain’s Farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages.

-- All shore excursions and Zodiac cruises
+- All shore excursions and Zodiac cruises.

-- Educational lectures and guiding services from expedition team
+- Educational lectures and guiding services from expedition team.

-- Complimentary access to onboard expedition doctor and medical clinic (initial consult)
+- Complimentary access to onboard expedition doctor and medical clinic (initial consult).

-- A 3-in-1 waterproof polar expedition jacket
+- A 3-in-1 waterproof polar expedition jacket.

-- Complimentary use of muck boots during the voyage
+- Complimentary use of muck boots during the voyage.

-- Comprehensive pre-departure information
+- Comprehensive pre-departure information.

-- Port surcharges, permits, and landing fees
+- Port surcharges, permits, and landing fees.

 Exclusions